Consumer Chemical Products and Biocides Safety Control Act (K-BPR)

 – The existing active substance

 Existing active substances：The biocidal active substances that put into Korean market before December 13, 2018 are deemed as the existing active substances.
-The existing active substances need to apply for pre-registration or late pre-registration in order to obtain the grace period of the active substances approval, and then complete the application for the active substances approval within the corresponding grace period.
+The existing active substances need to apply for pre-registration or late pre-registration in order to obtain the transitional period of the active substances approval, and then complete the application for the active substances approval within the corresponding transitional period.

-Table 3 Existing Active Substance and Grace Period
+Table 3 Existing Active Substance and Transitional Period

 |PT4.Control of other vertebrates